Cxpher/bcc/README.md

 |7.  | Only cars with clean title status have reasonable value. |      |
 |8.  | White color cars seems to be the most popular. |      |

+**Results and conclusion:**
+Logistic Regression and Support Vector Machine models were accurate in ensuring there were minimal false negatives.
+This is important as false negatives in breast cancer detection is what we are trying to avoid.
+Logistic Regression model was by far the best performing model with SVM a close second.
+The AUC score for Logistic Regression model was 0.9987 and the AUC score for Support Vector Machines model was 0..9974.
+The AUC scores are a reflection of the model's ability to distinguish between patients who are diseased vs those who aren't.

+Therefore, the final conclusion is that the Logistic Regression model is a very accurate classifier for breast cancer prediction and can be used to provide this view to doctors.